PedroMarianoAlmeida/offical-turbo-v1/README.md

 - Role base protected page
 - In @repo/next auth, create a auth middleware to work like the Protected component
 - Improve Shadcn header (there is some CSS issues)
+  - It is not fixed on top
+  - Fix alignment and spaces issues
+  - The Group with Avatar and Menu is weird at the moment
+- Add unity test (the header deserves a unit test to check auth and items conditions)

 ## Done